jaspergeer/jumcc/README.md

 ## Notes
 * Due to Haskell's singly-linked list implementation, initializing arrays of size greater than ~3000 can cause extremely long compile times.
+* The default stack size for a um-C program is 100000, but you can increase this by changing the value in umcrtn.ums

 ## Contributors
 * [Jasper Geer](https://github.com/jaspergeer)